EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

 ---
-title: "Episode 1.6 Using PlatformIO Serial Monitor and Sensors"
+title: "Using PlatformIO Serial Monitor and Sensors"
 teaching: 0
 exercises: 90
 questions: